Hearing impaired? We are Hearing Loop equipped. We also have an enhanced hearing section inside our Octagon Sanctuary.

-Every Sunday children and youth usually attend the beginning of the worship service in the Sanctuary with their families at 10:30 where they can participate with the rest of the congregation in lighting the chalice, singing hymns, and hearing a story in keeping with the day’s theme before going to their classes.
+Every Sunday children and youth usually attend the beginning of the worship service in the Sanctuary with their families at 10:30 a.m. where they can participate with the rest of the congregation in lighting the chalice, singing hymns and hearing a story in keeping with the day’s theme before going to their classes.
 Childcare for infants and toddlers is available during the worship service.
-Email us for more information about our RE programs and child care.
+Email us for more information about our Religious Enrichment programs and child care.

-They meet from 12-2pm on Sundays in the Gandhi Room.
-The youth take part in governance and Social Justice activities here at UUC, as well as in the wider community.
-They also participate in a larger community of their UU peers by attending monthly Youth Conferences at UU congregations throughout the state.
-Email the Beacon Youth Group Coordinator, or visit Beacon Youth website.
+They meet from noon to 2 p.m. on Sundays in the Gandhi Room.
+The youth take part in governance and social justice activities here at UUC, as well as in the wider community.

-A gathering for sitting and moving mindfulness led by Rev. Patrice and Lay Leaders the third Wednesday of each month from 6:15 pm to 6:45 pm in the Octagon Sanctuary.
-Prior to the Exhale! gathering, there is a Soup Supper in the Social Hall from 5:30 pm to 6:45 pm that everyone is welcome to join.
+A gathering for sitting and moving mindfulness led by Rev. Patrice and lay leaders the third Wednesday of each month from 6:15 to 6:45 p.m. in the Octagon Sanctuary.
+Prior to the Exhale! gathering, there is a Soup Supper in the Social Hall from 5:30 to 6:45 p.m. that everyone is welcome to join.
 Bring a crock pot of your favorite soup to share and your own bowl, or volunteer to help with cleanup.